AlaskaAirlines/auro-button/.github/CONTRIBUTING.md

 A reviewer has the option to leave comments, ask questions and reject the pull request.

-Once the reviewers have approved the work, the pull request can then be completed.
+Once two reviewers have approved the work, the pull request can then be completed.